 (b) for the support of materials and persons;

-“hoarding” means a substantial and fully sheeted fence or screen;
+hoarding means a substantial and fully sheeted fence or screen;

-“hung scaffold” means a scaffold which is hung from another structure and which is not capable of being raised or lowered when in use;
+hung scaffold means a scaffold which is hung from another structure and which is not capable of being raised or lowered when in use;

-“scaffold” means a temporary structure, stage or platform specifically erected to support access or working platforms, persons, plant or other material but does not include a gantry;
+scaffold means a temporary structure, stage or platform specifically erected to support access or working platforms, persons, plant or other material but does not include a gantry;

-“scaffolding equipment” means any component, assembly or machine used or intended to be used in the construction of a scaffold;
+scaffolding equipment means any component, assembly or machine used or intended to be used in the construction of a scaffold;

-“spur scaffold” means a scaffold which is partially supported by inclined load bearing members;
+spur scaffold means a scaffold which is partially supported by inclined load bearing members;

-“suspended scaffold” means a scaffold incorporating a suspended platform which is capable of being raised or lowered when in use and includes a boatswain’s chair.
+suspended scaffold means a scaffold incorporating a suspended platform which is capable of being raised or lowered when in use and includes a boatswain’s chair.

 3.67.
 Scaffolds and scaffolding equipment to be in accordance with Standard